Cadasta/cadasta-docs/en/10-faq.md

 ###Using the Questionnaire{#using-the-questionnaire}

+####I significantly modified my questionnaire after starting my project.
+Will it still work?

+If you've only changed or added a few lines to your questionnaire, it should still be able to work with your project.
+However, if you've significantly modified your questionnaire, it may not work.
+If your questionnaire had changed a lot, it's probably a good idea to start a new project.

-####Why are some fields gray in questionnaire and others white?
+####Why are some fields gray in the questionnaire while others are white?

-Fields that are in gray shouldn't be modified, while fields in white easily can be.
-Read [Questionnaires & Custom Data Collection](08-XLSForms.md) to learn more about how to custimize your questionnaire.
+Fields that are in gray indicate that they shouldn't be modified.
+Fields in white, however, easily can be.
+Read [Questionnaires & Custom Data Collection](08-XLSForms.md) to learn more about how to modify your questionnaire.

 ####Can I delete or modify fields that are in gray?